 it out from the Eugene Library to browse

 Summer Camp Sign Up

-April 17 about 7:00AM, followed within five days by submitting by mail a registration form along with your camp fees.
-Obsidian members will have signup preference for one
+April 17 about 7:00AM, followed within five days by submitting by mail your

+registration form along with your camp fees.
+Obsidian members will have sign up

-will be included as an insert with your March Obsidian Bulletin and also
+registration form will be included as an insert with your April Obsidian

 Summer Camp Rally

 The Summer Camp Rally will be Friday, June 9 at 7:00PM at the Obsidian

 Rally will include details about Camp Funkhouser including what to expect, what